If you are intending to travel in Australia on a budget, this post is for you.

 House swapping is also an option.
 Try Aussie House Swap or House Swap Holidays.

 There is a strategy behind finding the right house sit and beat others to the job.
-Check out this comprehensive guide on Housesitting to be ahead of the game.
+Check out these guides to Housesitting to be ahead of the game.

 It’s tough to get cheap food in Australia.
 The majority of your meals will have to come from your own culinary skills.